Information about how LKAB processes personal data

 From job applicants

-We process the personal data you provide us when applying for a position and in your application documents (including any appendices), for the purpose of processing your application.
+We process the personal data you provide us with when you apply for a job, including the data you provide in your application documents (including any attachments), as well as any personal data which is produced through your contact with us in connection with the application process; in order to administer your application.
 The personal data provided to us includes your name and contact details.
-As an applicant, you are responsible for the accuracy of the information that is provided to us and that is stated in your application.
+As an applicant, you are responsible for the accuracy of the information you provide us with.

-We process the personal data necessary to enable us to fulfil our obligations and to safeguard our rights as an employer.
+We process the personal data that is necessary to enable us to fulfil our obligations and to safeguard our rights as an employer.
 The personal data processed includes:

-- identification information (such as name, personal identity number and employee number),
+- identification information (such as name, social security number and employee number),

 - contact details (such as address and telephone number),

-- information required for administration purposes, salary and tax payments (such as bank details and information relating to various benefits), insurance matters and social insurance cases (relating to ill health, for example),
+- information required for administrative purposes, salary and tax payments (such as bank details and information relating to various benefits), insurance matters and social insurance cases (relating to ill health, for example),

 - details of next of kin, position within the organisation and agreement sector, as well as of the immediate manager,